rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 11. Navigate to the runtime environment (tab or window).
 Click Sign Out in the navigation bar (top right).

-12. On the Log In page, for Username enter unauthorized, and for Password enter unauthorized.
+12. On the Log In page, for Username, enter unauthorized, and for Password, enter unauthorized.
 Click Sign In.

 13. Verify the access denied message is displayed.